<input type="tel">

 Additional attributes

-In addition to the attributes that operate on all <input> elements regardless of their type, telephone number inputs support the following attributes.
+In addition to the global attributes and the attributes that operate on all <input> elements regardless of their type, telephone number inputs support the following attributes.

 list